nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 ## Goals

 - Smelt five [Copper Bars](https://stardewvalleywiki.com/Copper_Bar) as quickly as possible and travel to the Blacksmith before he closes at 4:00 pm
+- Upgrade the Pickaxe to the Copper Pickaxe
 - Plant a large crop of [Kale](https://stardewvalleywiki.com/Kale)
 - Fish at The Mountain